ESkuratov/promptshub/Education/quizzes.md

 ## INSTRUCTIONS
 1. Create a list of 10 questions for this quizze
 2. write 5 variants of answers that include only one right answered
-3. for each right answer change number prioritazion
+3. change posiotion for each right answer
 4. put for each right answer simbol "*" at the end of proposal.